yblank1/CSE_130_FALL_2017/README.md

 # CSE 130 Assignments

-This repository will hold all the assignments for CSE 130 - Programming Languages and Principles.
+This repository holds all the solutions for assignments given in CSE 130 - Programming Languages and Principles.

-The first few projects are written in OCAML and are written to explore the functionality of a functional language.
+Projects are written in OCAML, Python, and Prolog.
+Note that the purpose of the course was to introduce us to the unique parts of each language and thus the code written here likely does not reflect production standards.